The Alpha Fire Company is the volunteer company that serves State College, Penn State, and the surrounding townships.

 The company was founded in 1899 as the Union Fire Company.
 A year later, the name was changed to Alpha Fire Company.
 George T. Graham, a barber who later owned a popular local shop, served as the first president and held the position for many years.

 Penn State students had organized a volunteer fire company in 1862, and the two companies often had a lighthearted rivalry when a fire broke out.
-Both used hand-drawn hose carts and would turn the hoses on one another while fighting a fire.
+Both used hand-drawn hose carts and sometimes would turn the hoses on one another while fighting a fire.

 With State College and Penn State growing, the two companies merged in 1924.
 Penn State discontinued its fire company and provided needed funding for Alpha.
 The student firefighters were allowed to join Alpha.

 For many years, Alpha held a popular Fourth of July parade and carnival as a fundraiser.
 Today, the Centre Region Council of Governments, which includes the State College Borough and College, Ferguson, Halfmoon, Harris, and Patton townships, provides the major source of funding for the company.
-Penn State University provides about 10 percent of the budget.
+Penn State University provides about ten percent of the budget.

 Alpha provides volunteers with all the instruction and equipment needed to serve.
 The instruction includes live training, online coursework, and various certifications.
 The company also has a “live-in” program, where firefighters stay at a room at one of the stations in exchange for being available to respond to calls.

 For many years, Alpha was an all-male organization.
 Today, women play an essential role as members of the company which has more than 100 firefighters.
-In 2023, Alpha’s first all-female crew respond to a house fire.
+In 2023, Alpha’s first all-female crew responded to a house fire.

 With the growth of the Centre Region and Penn State, the company has been responding to an increasing number of calls in the 104 square miles of the county it is responsible for covering.
 At the same time, the number of volunteers has decreased.